Six Ways to Reach Your Genetic Potential

 See what I mean?
 Pretty obvious, right?
 Well, why then are you focusing on anything but progression?

 Feeling the burn.
 Getting a huge pump.
 Driving yourself to the ground.
 Crippling soreness.
 Not being able to drive after leg day.
-That all sounds cool and most are considered badges of honor, but none of that guarantees that your workout was positive and will lead to improvements.
+That all sounds cool and most are considered badges of honour, but none of that guarantees that your workout was positive and will lead to improvements.
 Yet we prefer to focus on these elements rather than on objective progression.

 In most cases, when someone is training to gain muscle I like to use the double progression method.
-In the double progression model your goal is to complete a certain number of sets for a certain number of reps with the same weight, like 5 x 8 with 200 pounds.
+In the double progression model, your goal is to complete a certain number of sets for a certain number of reps with the same weight, like 5 x 8 with 200 pounds.

 You use a rep range where there’s a difference of 3 or 4 reps between the low end and the high end.
 For example, 6 to 8 reps or 9 to 12 reps.
 Your goal is to complete all your work sets in the upper end of the rep range.
 If you select the 6 to 8 rep range, the upper end is 8 reps.